 This I would consider a torture test that it failed in, but it wasn’t expected to pass to begin with.
 I’m not too comfortable with the Gripping/handling of the pen as well, it feels off balance in a way but that is my personal opinion.

-please keep in mind that I was not paid by Sunlu or Inov3D for this review, this is my unbias and honest opinion on this product.
-If you would like some more information on Sunlu Filament, please read 8irdyboyuk’s Review on Sunlu TPU Filament.
+Please keep in mind that I was not paid by Sunlu or Inov3D for this review, this is my unbiased and honest opinion on this product.
+If you would like some more information on Sunlu Filament, please read 8irdyboyuk’s Review on Sunlu Black TPU Filament.

 I liked this 3D pen so much, I ended up posting my first YouTube video on it.
 If you would like to see a quick filmed preview, please view below.
 I gave more detailed information in this article in comparison.